RandomStudio/random-studio/src/pages/projects/a-virtual-fashion-graduation-show-for-the-royal-academy-of-antwerp.md

     marginTop: 0
     marginLeft: 0
     caption: " In our vision, physicality remains at the heart of this digital architecture.
-We deconstructed/abstracted the mechanisms and internal logic of the traditional fashion show, re-imagining how they could play out in virtual space in front of a global audience."
+We deconstructed the mechanisms and internal logic of the traditional fashion show, re-imagining how they could play out in virtual space in front of a global audience."
   - video:
       autoplay: true
       hasControls: false